isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution128.md

 ---
-title: Steel Plate Butt Joint Welding Alignment Tool
+title: The butt joint welding alignment tool can be used to efficiently and easily align steel plates in preparation for the welding process during shipbuilding in workshop or shipyard.
+The tool requires lesser time and manpower for steel plate adjustments, is faster and more accurate, and is safer.
+Grant support 80% of cost of equipment, up to $10,000 grant
 permalink: /productivity-solutions-grant/solutionrepo/solution128
 ---

 ### Description

-The butt joint welding alignment tool can be used to efficiently and easily align steel plates in preparation for the welding process during shipbuilding in workshop or shipyard.
-The tool requires lesser time and manpower for steel plate adjustments, is faster and more accurate, and is safer.

-Grant support: 80% of cost of equipment, up to $10,000 grant

 ### Details of Solution